 Nominations are sought to fill the current vacancy.
 Nominations must come from current members of [teaching / service/support] staff.
-Each nomination will require a proposer and seconder, both also current members of [teaching / service/support] staff.
 The nominee must also prepare a support statement, which should give a brief outline of why they should be elected to the Board.
 This will be used in the event of an election being required.